NY Weapons Charges & Crimes Attorney

 - Possession of an explosive with the intent to use it against another, or possession of 10 or more firearms: Class B Felony, maximum of 25 years in prison.

 Since 2014, the Law Office of Michael D. Litman has been representing the criminal defense needs of the citizens of White Plains, Westchester County and the New York Metro area.
 We have the knowledge and the experience to help.
-If you have questions or need to set up a consultation, contact us online or call us at 917.554.8231.
 Our firm will work with you from the arraignment all the way through to the trial.
 Michael Litman knows the best techniques and strategies to successfully defend your case.